Mobinakadaei/rest-api-testing/README.md

   * Animal Types: The API supports four specific animal types: cat, dog, horse, and snail.
 The API provides specific responses only for these animals.
   * Amount Field: The amount parameter has a maximum limit of 500.

+The JSON response was randomly generated, but two critical fields were essential for testing: the type field and the length of the JSON response body.
+To ensure the accuracy of the response, I implemented assertions for these two fields.
+This approach verifies that the type is correct and that the response body meets the expected length, ensuring the integrity of the API response.

 ## Testing Approach